HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 | **Java** | DX Core, WebEngine, Runtime Controller, and License Manager |

 The OTel Collector acts as the centralized data pipeline that receives, processes, and exports this telemetry data to your backend systems.

+!!! warning "Performance impact"
+    Enabling continuous OTel tracking can affect system performance due to data processing and transport overhead.
+Test the integration in your staging environments and adjust service resource allocations as needed.

 - **[Deploying the OpenTelemetry Collector](deploying_otel_collector.md)**
 Learn how to deploy the collector to your Kubernetes cluster using Helm, configure the telemetry pipeline, and verify that the service is running.